-Our Railcar segment manufactures railcars for its customers to transport a variety of commodities, including railcars that transport hazardous materials such as crude oil and other petroleum products.
+Our Railcar segment manufactures railcars for our customers to transport a variety of commodities, including railcars that transport hazardous materials such as crude oil and other petroleum products.
 Our Railcar segment also manufactures railcar components as well as industrial components for use in several markets, including the trucking, construction, mining and oil and gas exploration markets.
-Our Railcar segment could be subject to various legal claims, including claims for negligence, personal injury, physical damage and product liability, as well as potential penalties and liability under environmental laws and regulations, in the event of a train derailment or other accident involving its products or services.
-If our Railcar segment becomes subject to any such claims and is unable successfully to resolve them, our Railcar segment's business, financial condition and results of operations could be materially adversely affected.
+Our Railcar segment could be subject to various legal claims, including claims for negligence, personal injury, physical damage and product liability, as well as potential penalties and liability under environmental laws and regulations, in the event of a train derailment or other accident involving our products or services.
+If our Railcar segment becomes subject to any such claims and are unable successfully to resolve them, our Railcar segment's business, financial condition and results of operations could be materially adversely affected.

 Recent derailments in North America of trains transporting crude oil have caused various U.S and Canadian regulatory agencies, industry organizations, as well as Class I Railroads and community governments, to focus attention on transportation by rail of flammable materials.
-For example, in April 2014, Transport Canada ("TC"), a federal department of the Canadian government that regulates rail transportation and safety within Canada, issued a protective order mandating that tank railcars with certain specifications must no longer transport certain designated dangerous goods, including certain flammable liquids, within Canada.
-Significantly, on May 1, 2015, TC and the Pipeline and Hazardous Materials Safety Administration ("PHMSA") of the United States Department of Transportation released final rules related to rail transport of certain flammable liquids.
+For example, in April 2014, Transport Canada (TC), a federal department of the Canadian government that regulates rail transportation and safety within Canada, issued a protective order mandating that tank railcars with certain specifications must no longer transport certain designated dangerous goods, including certain flammable liquids, within Canada.
+Significantly, on May 1, 2015, TC and the Pipeline and Hazardous Materials Safety Administration (PHMSA) of the U.S. Department of Transportation released final rules related to rail transport of certain flammable liquids.
 In addition, railroads and other organizations may impose requirements for railcars that are more stringent than, or in addition to, any governmental regulations that may be adopted.

-Our Railcar segment is currently reviewing the final tank railcar regulations released on May 1, 2015 in detail to assess their expected impact on our Railcar segment's business, including their potential impact on the railcars and components our Railcar segment manufactures, the services it provides and the railcars that it leases, as well as its customers' demand for these products and services.
-Our Railcar segment is unable to predict what impact these or other regulatory changes may have, if any, on its business or the industry as a whole.
+Our Railcar segment is reviewing the tank railcar regulations in detail to assess their expected impact on its business, including their potential impact on the railcars and components it manufactures, the services it provides and the railcars that it leases, as well as our customers' demand for these products and services.
+Our Railcar segment is unable to predict what impact these or other regulatory changes may have, if any, on its business or the railcar industry as a whole.
 These rules and the industry's responsiveness in complying with these new rules may materially impact the rail industry as a whole; railroad operations; older and newer railcars that meet or exceed currently mandated standards; future railcar specifications; and the capability of the North American railcar manufacturing, repair and maintenance infrastructure to implement mandated retrofit configurations or new construction.
 As a result of such regulations, certain of our Railcar segment's railcars could be deemed unfit for further commercial use (which would diminish or eliminate future revenue generated from leased railcars) and/or require retrofits or modifications.
 The costs associated with any required retrofits or modifications could be substantial.
 While certain regulatory changes could result in increased demand for refurbishment and/or new railcar manufacturing activity, if our Railcar segment is unable to adapt its business to changing regulations or railroad standards, and/or take advantage of any increase in demand for its products and services, our Railcar segment's business, financial condition and results of operations could be materially adversely affected.
-Our Railcar segment cannot assure you that costs incurred to comply with any new standards and regulations, including those finalized by PHMSA and TC on May 1, 2015, will not be material to our Railcar segment's business, financial condition or results of operations.
+Our Railcar segment cannot assure that costs incurred to comply with any new standards and regulations, including those released by PHMSA and TC, will not be material to our Railcar segment's business, financial condition or results of operations.